DragonSenses/Algorithms/LeetCode/53-maximum-subarray/problem.md

 4. **Problem-Solving Insight**:
    - If you are good at problem-solving, you might be able to derive the algorithm on your own.

+## **Intuition**

+Let's focus on one important part: where the optimal subarray **begins**.
+We'll use the following example.

+`nums = [-2, 1, -3, 4, -1, 2, 1, -5, 4]`

+We can see that the optimal subarray couldn't possibly involve the first 3 values - the overall sum of those numbers would always *subtract* from the total.
+Therefore, the subarray either starts at the first `4`, or somewhere further to the right.

+What if we had this example though?

+`nums = [-2,1000000000,-3,4,-1,2,1,-5, 4]`

+We need a general way to figure out when a part of the array is **worth** keeping.

+As expected, any subarray whose sum is *positive* is worth keeping.
+Let's start with an empty array, and iterate through the input, adding numbers to our array as we go along.
+Whenever the sum of the array is negative, we know the entire array is not worth keeping, so we'll reset it back to an empty array.

+However, we don't actually need to build the subarray, we can just keep an integer variable `current_subarray` and add the values of each element there.
+When it becomes negative, we reset it to 0 (an empty array).

+### Recap

+To determine where the optimal subarray begins, analyze the array to exclude initial elements that reduce the total sum.

+For example, in `nums = [-2, 1, -3, 4, -1, 2, 1, -5, 4]`, the optimal subarray starts at the first `4` or later.

+A general approach is to keep any subarray with a positive sum.
+Iterate through the array, adding elements to a running sum (`current_subarray`).

+If the sum becomes negative, reset it to 0.
+This method avoids the need to build the subarray explicitly, simplifying the implementation.

+### Key Points

+1. **Optimal Subarray Start**:
+   - Identify where the optimal subarray begins by examining the array elements.

+2. **Example Analysis**:
+   - For `nums = [-2, 1, -3, 4, -1, 2, 1, -5, 4]`, the optimal subarray cannot include the first three values as they reduce the total sum.
+Thus, the subarray starts at the first `4` or later.

+3. **General Approach**:
+   - Determine when a part of the array is worth keeping by checking if its sum is positive.

+4. **Iterative Process**:
+   - Start with an empty array and iterate through the input, adding numbers to the subarray.
+   - If the subarray sum becomes negative, reset it to an empty array.

+5. **Simplified Implementation**:
+   - Instead of building the subarray, use an integer variable `current_subarray` to keep track of the sum.
+   - Reset `current_subarray` to 0 whenever it becomes negative.